paulostradioti/developers-tools/README.md

 * Useful to search for text/patterns in files within a directory and it's subdirectories

 ## Insomnia
 * Useful to test REST APIs.
-I think it's lighter then Postman
+I think it's lighter then Postman.
+How to fix the self-signed SSL ceritifcate error without having to disable SSL validation: https://blog.postman.com/using-self-signed-certificates-with-postman/

 ## Notepad++